Extremal Dependence Concepts

-Even if $\Sigma$-countermonotonic random vectors are supported in any Fr\'echet class, a single $\Sigma$-counter\-monotonic random vector might not possess a desired optimality property.
-For example, let $F_1=F_2=F_3=U[0,1]$.
-In \citeauthor{GR81} [(\citeyear{GR81}), Example~3] the authors give an example of a jointly mixable vector $\mathbf{U}^*$ with uniform marginals.
-Being a joint mix, $\mathbf{U}^*$ is also a $\cx$-smallest element in $\mathfrak {F}(U[0,1],U[0,1],U[0,1])$ and, by Theorem~\ref {th:frechetsupports2}(c), also $\Sigma$-countermonotonic.
+Even if $\Sigma$-countermonotonic random vectors are supported in any Fr\'echet class, a single $\Sigma$-countermonotonic random vector might not possess a desired optimality property.
+For example let $F_1=F_2=F_3=U[0,1]$.
+In~\citet[Example~3]{GR81} the authors give an example of a jointly mixable vector $\vec{U}^*$ with uniform marginals.
+Being a joint mix, $\vec{U}^*$ is also a $\cx$-smallest element in $\mathfrak{F}(U[0,1],U[0,1],U[0,1])$ and, by Theorem~\ref{th:frechetsupports2}(c), also $\Sigma$-countermonotonic.
 However, it is straightforward to check that the vector

-is $\Sigma$-countermonotonic but not a $\cx$-smallest element in $\mathfrak{F}(U[0,1],U[0,1],U[0,1])$.
+is $\Sigma$-countermonotonic; it is however not a $\cx$-smallest element in $\mathfrak{F}(U[0,1],U[0,1],U[0,1])$.
 In Figure~\ref{fi:sigmacount} we give a representation in terms of rearrangement matrices of another $\Sigma$-countermonotonic vector which is not a $\cx$-smallest element in its Fr\'echet class.
-Despite these counterexamples, it is possible to show that \mbox{$\Sigma$-}countermonotonic random vectors possess a local optimality property which is illustrated by Proposition~\ref{th:localopt}.
+Despite these counterexamples, it is possible to show that $\Sigma$-countermonotonic random vectors possess a local optimality property which is illustrated by Proposition \ref{th:localopt}.